MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-tracing-serial-lot-numbers.md

 4. To enter the lot number, choose the **Item Tracking Lines** action.
 5. On the **Item Tracking Lines** page, fill in the **Lot No.** and **Quantity (Base)** fields, and then close the page.
-6. In the **Vendor Invoice No.** field, enter any value.
+6. In the **Supplier Invoice No.** field, enter any value.
 7. Choose the **Post** action, select the **Receive and Invoice** option, and then choose the **OK** button.

     Next, purchase racing frames from Coolwood Technologies.
 8. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Orders**, and then choose the related link.
 9. Choose the **New** action.
-10. Create a purchase order for vendor, Coolwood Technologies, by filling in the following line fields.
+10. Create a purchase order for supplier, Coolwood Technologies, by filling in the following line fields.

     |Item|Quantity|Lot No.|
     |----------|--------------|-------------|